Ak200523/Ak200523/README.md

 * 🔐 Interested in secure systems, ethical hacking, and threat analysis
 * 🤖 Exploring AI-powered technologies and cybersecurity applications
 * 💻 Experience with Python, C++, MySQL, MongoDB, and UI/UX tools
-* 🌱 Currently learning more about cloud security and secure application development

 ---